Akil-18/Power-Distribution-Board/README.md

 **INTRODUCTION**

-The power distribution board PCB, designed using KiCad for Technocrats Robotics, efficiently manages and distributes three distinct voltage levels — 12V, 24V, and 5V.
-The board features an optimized PCB layout that provides a compact and functional design, maximizing space utilization within the Rover’s enclosure.
+The power distribution board PCB, designed using KiCad for Technocrats Robotics, efficiently manages and distributes three distinct voltage levels — 5V, 12V, and 24V.
+The board features an optimized PCB layout that provides a compact design, maximizing space utilization within the Rover’s enclosure.
 This ensures that all critical components of the Rover receive the appropriate power supply for optimal operation.

 **SCHEMATIC DIAGRAM**